perliedman/leaflet-realtime/README.md

 Typical usage involves instantiating `L.Realtime` with options for [`style`](http://leafletjs.com/reference.html#geojson-style) and/or [`onEachFeature`](http://leafletjs.com/reference.html#geojson-oneachfeature), to customize styling and interaction, as well as adding a listener for the [`update`](#event-update) event, to for example list the features currently visible in the map.

 For ease of use and flexibility, Leaflet Realtime uses [reqwest](https://github.com/ded/reqwest) for getting data over HTTP(S), and it is bundled in the distribution.
+If you need to use the bundled reqwest library directly, it is exported as `L.Realtime.reqwest`.

 ### Push data